phluid61/internet-drafts/file-scheme/draft.md

 # Encoding {#encoding}

+To avoid ambiguity, a file URI SHOULD be transported as an Internationalized Resource Identifier (IRI) {{RFC3987}}, or as a URI with non-ASCII characters encoded according to the UTF-8 character encoding {{STD63}} and percent-encoded as needed ({{RFC3986}}, Section 2.5)

 The encoding of a file URI depends on the file system that stores the identified file.
 If the file system uses a known non-Unicode character encoding, the path SHOULD be converted to a sequence of characters from